-- The purpose of homework is to provide students independent practice on skills or previously taught content.
+The purpose of homework is to provide students independent practice on skills or previously taught content.
 When homework is assigned, teachers should consider students' instructional levels and ensure homework is purposeful.
 At the middle school level, homework is not graded.
-Teachers may reward students for homework completion, but not penalize them. - Per district policy, all high school credit-bearing courses in middle school (including Algebra 1, English 1, Spanish 1, and Discovering Computer Science) will give a final exam at the end of the full course which counts 20% of a student's overall grade in the course. - Major and minor grade weightings below may not be further subdivided.
+Teachers will reward students for homework completion, but not penalize them.

+Per district policy, all high school credit-bearing courses in middle school (including Algebra 1, English 1, Spanish 1, and Discovering Computer Science) will give a final exam at the end of the full course which counts 20% of a student's overall grade in the course.